Recover Corrupted Or Crashed MySQL Database Online

 There are two ways to deliver

-mysql.tar.gz to the portal: upload it from a local computer and give it a URL so it’ll download it directly to our servers
+mysql.tar.gz to the portal: upload it from a local computer, or give it a URL, so it downloads it directly to our servers.

-Simple, but works fine for small database only.
-Usually databases are large and they run on remote servers.
+It’s a simple way, however, it works for small databases only.
+Usually, databases are large and run on remote servers.
 The portal can download the archive from a given URL, too.

 Another option is to fetch the archive from ssh server.
 It’s secure, but needs some configuration.
 You need to add our public SSH key to